udamir/patchpack/readme.md

 // create patchpack instance
 const ppServer = new PatchPack({
   "State": ["clients", "objects", "foo"],
-  Client, // class can be used in schema
-  "Object": ["id", "name", "foo"],
+  Client, // it is recommended to use class in schema "Object": ["id", "name", "foo"],
   "Foo": ["baz"]
 })